ma1loc/ma1loc/README.md

 ## About

 **Youness Anflous** | [@ma1loc](https://github.com/ma1loc)
-Student at 1337(42 Network) school, From Morocco
+Student at 1337 (42 Network), Morocco
-Focused on security and development
+Focused on security && development — Going all the way

 ### Technical Skills